img

 • Enhance Documentation Practices: Comprehensive clinical documentation is essential.
 Providers should document not only the primary diagnosis but also any comorbidities that could impact patient care, ensuring all relevant diagnoses are captured.
 This practice is crucial for managing costs associated with chronic health conditions.

-• Utilize Technology: Implement advanced coding software, such as Inferscience’s HCC Assistant, which employs natural language processing and intelligent rules to streamline HCC workflows.
+• Utilize Technology: Implement advanced programming software, such as Inferscience’s HCC Assistant, which employs natural language processing and intelligent rules to streamline HCC workflows.
 This tool can ingest, analyze, and unify structured and unstructured patient data within EHRs, assisting in locating overlooked health diagnoses and improving RAF scores.
 By allowing providers to concentrate on patient care, technology enhances both efficiency and precision in documentation.

-• Conduct Regular Audits: Establish a routine auditing process to evaluate coding accuracy.
+• Conduct Regular Audits: Establish a routine auditing process to evaluate programming accuracy.
 Regular audits can reveal patterns of errors and highlight areas needing improvement, facilitating targeted training initiatives.
 This proactive approach is essential for maintaining compliance and optimizing financial performance.

 Monitor and Evaluate RAF Score Improvements